 The Brehon Laws were often under attack by outside forces.
 The first main contender for influence was the arrival of Saint Patrick.
 Brehon law was often at odds with Irish canon law.
-Brehon law allowed men to take more than one wife at a time (they cited the authority of the Old Testament, the cheeky buggers).
+Brehon law allowed men to take more than one wife at a time (they cited the authority of the Old Testament).
 Brehon law also allowed divorce, among other actions that canon law expressly forbids.

 Depsite these differences, the early Coptic Christian monastic sects which came to Ireland in the fifth and sixth centuries were fascinated by Brehon Law.
 They made it their project to document it.
 They brought with them skills that the indigenous people didn’t have: writing.
 The monks transcribed the laws from the poets called “Na Filidh” who were said to hold the laws in their hearts.
 Or in their memory banks.
 These poets recited the laws in four-line stanzas, and the monks wrote them down.
 The monks must have had a busy time recording these laws, for Brehon law is famous for being very complicated and very specific and intense, covering every eventuality that could ever happen.
 But thank goodness these monks were so busy doing this, because scholars have found over 100 distinct texts, ranging from complete texts through various degrees of partial preservation.